tiki-archive/flutter-zendesk/example/README.md

-# recover_example
+# zendesk_flutter_example

-Demonstrates how to use the recover plugin.
+Demonstrates how to use the zendesk_flutter plugin.

 ## Getting Started